Scott Speicher: Early life and education

 Michael Scott Speicher was born in Kansas City, Missouri, on 12 July 1957.
 Scott and his sister went to Lakewood Elementary School and Eastgate Middle School before attending Winnetonka High School.

 When Speicher was 15, his family moved to Jacksonville, Florida, where he attended Nathan Bedford Forrest High School.
 After graduating from high school, he then attended Florida State University (FSU).
 Speicher graduated from FSU in 1980 with a bachelor's degree in accounting and business management.
 While at Florida State, he met Joanne, whom he eventually married, and they had two children.
-18 months after Speicher went missing in the 1991 Persian Gulf War, friend and fellow U.S. Navy pilot Buddy Harris married Joanne, and they had two more children.
+Eighteen months after Speicher went missing in the 1991 Persian Gulf War, friend and fellow U.S. Navy pilot Buddy Harris married Joanne.
+They had two children.

 Speicher's father had been a fighter pilot in World War II.
 Speicher went on his first airplane flight when he was five years old.
 Speicher was a cadet member of the Civil Air Patrol as a teenager.
 Upon graduation from FSU, Speicher joined the U.S. Navy and attended Aviation Officer Candidate School at Naval Air Station Pensacola, Florida.
 After flight training at various bases, he was designated as a naval aviator and spent several years as both a fleet squadron aviator in the A-7 Corsair II and F/A-18 Hornet and as a flight instructor on the F/A-18.

 By the early 1990s, Speicher had attained the rank of lieutenant commander and was stationed at NAS Cecil Field near Jacksonville, Florida.
 He was assigned to Strike Fighter Squadron Eighty One (VFA-81 Sunliners), deploying with Carrier Air Wing 17 (CVW-17) aboard the aircraft carrier USS Saratoga.
 At the time of his deployment to the Iraq theater, Speicher and his wife had a 3-year-old daughter and 1-year-old son.